 Taipei is an excellent choice if you’re looking to do a layover in Asia.
 Whether it’s your first visit to Taipei or you’ve been here many times before – there’s always something new to discover.

 To get a good glimpse of what the city has to offer, you’ll need at least six hours wait.
 Although this might not sound like much, you’ll be surprised how much you can do in this timeframe!

-The very first step would be to get yourself from the airport to the city centre.
+The very first step would be to get yourself from the airport to the city center.
 Taipei is served by two airports, but it’s most likely that you will be landing at Taoyuan International Airport.
-Luckily the new MRT line connects you directly to Taipei Main Station in roughly 35 minutes.
+Luckily the new MRT line connects you directly to Taipei Main Station in less than 35 minutes.
 From here it’s easy to hop on another train to get to all the must-see spots!

-First make your way to Taipei 101 – Taiwan’s most iconic landmark.
+First, make your way to Taipei 101 – Taiwan’s most iconic landmark.
 And also the former tallest building in the world.
-I highly recommend grabbing a priority pass ticket to skip the lines, especially seeing that you might be pressed for time.
-Once you’ve taking in the panoramic views, head over to Xinyi’s shopping district for some retail therapy or a bit of people watching – the area is home to retailers, high-end boutiques, as well as tons of hipster restaurants.
+I highly recommend grabbing a priority pass ticket to skip the lines – especially seeing that you might be pressed for time.
+Once you’ve taken in the panoramic views, head over to Xinyi’s shopping district for some retail therapy or people watching.
+This area is home to retailers, high-end boutiques, as well as tons of hipster restaurants.
 For those looking to sample celebrity chef, Jamie Oliver’s cooking, head to his restaurant in Shin Kong Mitsubishi Xinyi Place.